How Can You Relieve Text Neck Syndrome?

 • Great to do between meetings or while waiting in line.

-4. Wall Angels
+4. How to Do Wall Angels

 • Stand with your back against a wall, feet a few inches away.